Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 TODO
 ----

-- Normalize the url query with a true standard (or the Omeka S one, or at the choice of the admin, or the developer of the forms and queriers).
+- [ ] Normalize the url query with a true standard (or the Omeka S one, or at the choice of the admin, or the developer of the forms and queriers).
-- Make the search arguments groupable to allow smart facets: always display all facets from the original queries, with "or" between facets of the same group, and "and" between groups.
+- [ ] Make the search arguments groupable to allow smart facets: always display all facets from the original queries, with "or" between facets of the same group, and "and" between groups.
 Require that the core api allows groups.
-- Use the standard view with tabs and property selector for the page creation, in order not to limit it to Dublin Core terms.
-It will avoid the dependency to the module [jQueryUI] too.
+- [ ] Use the standard view with tabs and property selector for the page creation, in order not to limit it to Dublin Core terms.
 The tabs may be "Filters", "Facets", and "Sort".
-- Create an internal index (see Omeka Classic) and move all related code into another module.
+- [ ] Create an internal index (see Omeka Classic) and move all related code into another module.
-- Allow to remove an index without removing pages.
+- [ ] Allow to remove an index without removing pages.
-- Allow to import/export a mapping via json, for example the default one.
+- [ ] Allow to import/export a mapping via json, for example the default one.
-- Add an option to use the search api by default (and an option `'index' => false`).
+- [ ] Add an option to use the search api by default (and an option `'index' => false`).
-- Set one api page by site and a quick set in the pages settings.
+- [ ] Set one api page by site and a quick set in the pages settings.
-- Update index when item pool of a site change.
+- [ ] Update index when item pool of a site change.
-- Genericize and move the value extractor from module Solr to module Search.
+- [ ] Genericize and move the value extractor from module Solr to module Search.
-- Improve the check of presence of an item in sites for real time indexation.
+- [ ] Improve the check of presence of an item in sites for real time indexation.
-- Updated index in batch, not one by one.
+- [ ] Updated index in batch, not one by one.

 Warning